-All of Brittany’s passions align when it comes to working with mustangs and for Great Escape Mustang Sanctuary.
-She graduated with a Bachelor’s of Fine Art.
-During school she focused on textiles, photography and creative writing.
-Brittany’s history is closely tied to animal husbandry, animal rights and standing up for the ones that have a quiet voice.
-Being able to use her creative talents to motivate and educate the public on protecting the lives of the wild ones has made her heart complete.
+All of Brittany’s passions align when it comes to working to protect mustangs and protect our public lands.
+Brittany’s history is closely tied into animal husbandry, animal rights and standing up for the ones that have a quiet voice.

 Additionally, Brittany has received a “Remote Delivery of PZP Immunocontraception in Wildlife” Certificate from the Science and Conservation Center in Billings, Montana and plans to volunteer her time each year in the spring and fall to assist GEMS’s Sand Wash Advocate Team.

-She wishes to bring back the natural harmony with nature that humans once enjoyed; to save the Earth from present practices of destruction; to re-employ slow living; to be kind to animals and take no more then we need; to be brave, enough so, to take a stand and make a commitment; and to except the Great Mystery.
-When she’s not out trying to change the world, Brittany enjoys adventures in the mountains with her husband, their loved ones and their dog, Oak.
+Brittany wishes to bring back the natural harmony with nature that humans once enjoyed; to save the Earth from present practices of destruction; to re-employ slow living; to be kind to animals and take no more then we need; to be brave, enough so, to take a stand and make a commitment; and to except the Great Mystery.
+When she’s not out trying to save the world, Brittany enjoys adventures in the mountains with her husband, their daughter, their loved ones and their dog.
 Follow Brittany on Instagram @honeymarrow

 Aleta is a Colorado native, yet saw her first wild mustang in Sand Wash Basin, back in September of 2010.
 That was a life changing day for her and she has been passionately been involved with the herd since.
 In order to get to know the individual horses of the herd better, she began creating a database – assigning identification numbers, grouping the family bands and tracking their offspring – all because of her personal interest and use… or so she thought!
 This process was the start of our current documentation system, which has proven to be quite accurate.
 Now as the SWAT Program Director, she works directly with the BLM, assisting with coordination around their fertility control program in Sand Wash Basin.